Volatility Estimation and Forecasts Based on Price Durations

 74 Pages Posted: 11 Jan 2016 Last revised: 29 Jan 2021

 We investigate price duration variance estimators that have long been ignored in the literature.
 In particular, we consider simple-to-construct non-parametric duration estimators, and parametric price duration estimators using autoregressive conditional duration specifications.
 This paper shows i) how price duration estimators can be used for the estimation and forecasting of the integrated variance of an underlying semi-martingale price process and ii) how they are affected by a) important market microstructure noise effects such as the bid/ask spread, irregularly spaced observations in discrete time and discrete price levels, as well as b) price jumps.
-We develop i) a simple-to-construct non-parametric estimator and ii) a parametric price duration estimator using autoregressive conditional duration specifications.
+We develop i) simple-to-construct non-parametric estimators and ii) parametric price duration estimators using autoregressive conditional duration specifications.
 We provide guidance how these estimators can best be implemented in practice by optimally selecting a threshold parameter that defines a price duration event, or by averaging over a range of non-parametric duration estimators.
-We provide simulation evidence that price duration estimators give lower RMSEs than competing estimators and forecasting evidence that they extract relevant information from high-frequency data better and produce more accurate forecasts than competing realized volatility and option-implied variance estimators, when considered in isolation or as part of a forecasting combination setting.
+We provide simulation and forecasting evidence that price duration estimators can extract relevant information from high-frequency data better and produce more accurate forecasts than competing realized volatility and option-implied variance estimators, when considered in isolation or as part of a forecasting combination setting.

 JEL Classification: C22, C41, C51, C52, C53, C14, C13